 A Saturday detention may be the consequence of a serious breach of school rules, or the culmination of several incidents of previous misbehaviour.
-Such a sanction will also occur if pupils receive three school detentions within a period of two terms.

-Saturday Detention takes place on a Saturday morning from 9.30 to 11.30 am and parents are informed by letter.
-Saturday detentions are recorded using iSAMS and its use is monitored by Heads of Houses and the Deputy Head (Pupil development, welfare and wellbeing).
-The detention is taken by a rota of the Head, Deputy Heads, Senior Staff and Heads of Houses.
-This punishment is only available with agreement of Heads of House and Senior Staff.
+Saturday Detention takes place on a Saturday morning from 9.30 to 11.30am and parents are informed by letter.
+The detention is taken by a rota of the deputy and assistant heads, and heads of year.
+This punishment is only available with agreement of the head of year and senior staff.